 This classic broccoli salad will delight you time and again!
-Just toss broccoli, bacon, red onion, cranberries, sunflower seeds, and goat cheese with a creamy mayonnaise yogurt dressing for the best year-round salad.
+It’s the tastiest mix of crunchy broccoli, crispy bacon, red onion, cranberries, sunflower seeds, goat cheese, and a creamy mayo-yogurt dressing.

-A close up of broccoli salad in a bowl
+A bowl of broccoli salad for a party side dish.

 Broccoli Salad Ingredients

-• Broccoli: raw broccoli florets form the bulk of the salad.
-Make sure to chop them into bite-sized pieces.
+• Broccoli: Chop the raw broccoli florets into bite-sized pieces.

-• Bacon: crispy bacon adds protein to the salad and that unmistakable savory flavor.
-Want another broccoli salad with protein?
+• Bacon: Crispy bacon adds protein and that irresistible savory bite.
+Want another protein-packed broccoli salad?
 Try my broccoli tuna salad.

-• Dried Cranberries: I use unsweetened dried cranberries, but you could also use raisins or dried cherries.
+• Dried Cranberries: I use unsweetened dried cranberries, but raisins or dried cherries are great alternatives.

-• Sunflower Seeds: for a little crunch, I love sunflower seeds.
-But feel free to use slivered almonds or your favorite seeds or nuts.
+• Sunflower Seeds: For a little crunch, sunflower seeds are my go-to.
+But slivered almonds or your favorite nuts or seeds also work great.

-• Goat Cheese: just a sprinkle adds amazing creaminess.
-But crumbled feta or grated cheddar cheese works too.
+• Goat Cheese: Just a sprinkle adds amazing creaminess.
+Crumbled feta or shredded cheddar are also delicious options.

 Find the printable recipe with measurements below

-• Cook the bacon in the oven (it’s way easier) and when that’s done, blot it dry with a paper towel.
+Step one: Cook the bacon in the oven (it’s way easier), and when that’s done, blot it dry with a paper towel.

-• Once the bacon is cooked and cooled, crumble the bacon in the bowl and mix it all together.
+Step two: While the bacon is cooking, slice the broccoli florets and red onion, and add them to the bowl along with the sunflower seeds, dried cranberries, and goat cheese.
+Once the bacon is cooked and cooled, crumble the bacon in the bowl and mix it together.

-• In a separate small bowl make the dressing by stirring together the mayonnaise and yogurt.
-Then add that to the salad and stir everything together for the most delicious, flavorful, highly addictive, healthy broccoli salad recipe.
+Step three: In a separate small bowl, make the dressing by stirring together the mayonnaise and yogurt.
+Add that to the salad and stir everything together until it’s well combined.
+Voila, your broccoli salad is done!

 Classic Broccoli Salad